-So don’t wait, don’t be shy, get in the kitchen, roll up your sleeves – you don’t have to be a gourmet chef, just focus on simple recipes.
-I can tell you that whatever you make for your partner, it’s going to be well-received, and it will also ensure that they’ve got the energy they need to continue to look after your precious little baby.
+So, don’t wait, don’t be shy, get in the kitchen, roll up your sleeves – you don’t have to be a gourmet chef – just focus on simple recipes.
+I can tell you that whatever you make for your partner is going to be well-received, and it will also ensure that they’ve got the energy they need to continue to look after your precious little baby.

 5. Build your own routines and rituals

-Dads are so important and so my message to you dad is you are vital and important in the house.
-Not only are you noticing if mum needs food and needs to be taken care of but you’re also there to support your baby and to give them connection and love.
+Dads are so important, and so my message to you, dad, is that you are vital and important in the house.
+Not only are you noticing if mum needs food and needs to be taken care of, but you’re also there to support your baby and to give them connection and love.
 These are the needs that mum potentially can’t give during the first few months of their life.